DEL TACO charge on bank statement: what it is and how to verify it

 Refund Policy

-Refund Window: Del Taco does not publish a universal fixed refund deadline in its public terms, so contact Del Taco support as soon as the charge posts if you need a refund review or correction.
+Refund Window: Del Taco does not publish a universal fixed refund deadline in its public terms, so contact Del Taco support promptly if you need a refund review or correction.

-That mismatch is exactly why restaurant charges get questioned so often.
-You may remember buying tacos or burritos, but not remember the brand name shown by the card processor a day or two later.
-If the amount was small, part of a road trip, or mixed into several food purchases, it can look suspicious before you slow down and compare the timing, total, and who had access to the card.
+That mismatch is why fast-food charges get questioned so often.
+You may remember buying tacos, burritos, fries, or drinks, but not remember the brand name exactly as the payment processor reports it a day or two later.
+When the amount was small, happened during travel, or landed between several other food purchases, it can look suspicious until you compare the date, total, and who had access to the card.

 What a DEL TACO charge usually represents